-Also, program your thermostat for lengthier run-cycles.
+Also, program your thermostat for extended run-cycles.
 While this action won’t prevent problems, it can help lower humidity in your Daytona Beach area home.
-This can provide a more comfortable environment, as well as keep mold spores from developing in your home.
+This can provide a more comfortable environment, as well as keep mold spores from growing in your home.

 Watch Out for Those Pests

 Nearly all outdoor A/C units are placed on a concrete slab or other platform, permitting them a level base of operation.
 However, the weight of the unit and ground moisture can cause your unit’s platform to sag or sink, limiting the performance of the air conditioner.
-Check on your outdoor component to make sure that the base continues to stay level.
+Keep an eye on your outdoor component to make sure that the base continues to stay level.

 Of course, regular maintenance, such as lubrication and filter changes, are very important to keep your air conditioner operating as it should.
-Try to schedule annual maintenance service before the summer starts to ensure your system is ready to face the hot days ahead.
-Following these suggestions, you may be able to minimize A/C problems and have a stress-free and climate controlled home all summer.
+Try to schedule a check up before the summer starts to ensure your system is ready to face the hot days ahead.
+Following these suggestions, you may be able to avoid A/C problems and have a stress-free and climate controlled home all summer.